divyadevchoudhary/QuizApplication/README.md

 # QuizApplication
-Create a Quiz Application Using Java , Java Swing , AWT
+Created a Quiz Application Using Java , Java Swing , AWT